St. Petroc Minor (Little Petherick)

 SERVICES

-Churches are open daily for private prayer
+The Church is open daily for private prayer

 History